 Coming up with a new product or service is a lot of work, which unfortunately does not stop once it’s ready—launching and promoting it is the other half of the equation.
 You could be offering the best new product or service around, but if you don’t promote it properly, you’re likely to miss out on opportunities or even end up losing money down the line.
-With so many businesses pivoting their products and services due to COVID-19 and unable to afford opportunity losses, we thought it fitting to give you some guidance around this topic.
+With so many businesses pivoting their products and services in an economic climate when they’re unable to afford opportunity losses, we thought it fitting to give you some guidance around this topic.

 In this guide, we’re going to provide steps and examples for 12 effective ways to promote a new service or product.
 They include: